glauciom/galileo-mars/README.md

 # galileo-mars
-Galileo Mars is an experimental project which is focused on lossless compression techniques.
+Galileo Mars is an experimental project focused on packing techniques and combinatorial search.